immunant/c2rust/README.md

 Finally, a rust installation with [Rustup](https://rustup.rs/) is required on all platforms.
 You will also need to install `rustfmt`:

-        rustup component add rustfmt-preview
+    rustup component add rustfmt

-## Building C2Rust

-    cargo build --release

-This builds the `c2rust` tool in the `target/release/` directory.
+## Installing from crates.io

+    cargo +nightly-2019-04-08 install c2rust

 On OS X with Homebrew LLVM, you need to point the build system at the LLVM installation as follows:

     LLVM_CONFIG_PATH=/usr/local/opt/llvm/bin/llvm-config cargo build

-If you have trouble with cargo build, the [developer docs](docs/README-developers.md#building-with-system-llvm-libraries) provide more details on the build system.
+If you have trouble with building and installing, or want to build from the latest master, the [developer docs](docs/README-developers.md#building-with-system-llvm-libraries) provide more details on the build system.

 # Translating C to Rust